Iron Front: History

-Opposition to the KPD and concerns around losing supporters to the communists, meant there was no unity in the fight against Hitler and the NSDAP.
-Even as they prepared for the worst case scenario of a Hitler chancellorship, the two groups refused to collaborate with most of the Iron Front leadership preferring a strategy of restraint, waiting for the crisis to deepen and political infighting bring the cabinet down rather than calling for mass protests and a general strike at a time where KPD support was growing and there was high worker unemployment.
-On January 30, 1933, the day Hitler was appointed Chancellor, the KPD asked the Iron Front, the SPD, the general trade union association ADGB and their organisations, and the Reichsbanner Schwarz-Rot-Gold to declare a general strike against Hitler.
-The Iron Front declined, issued a call on February 2 to "all comrades of the Reichsbanner and the Iron Front", warning against participating in "wild actions organised by irresponsible people", and exhorted members to "turn all Iron Front events into powerful rallies for freedom".
-Wary of any communist plots and fearful of being stabbed in the back, the Iron Front preferred to put their faith in the institutions of the State and its constitution, whilst awaiting the desired changes in the leadership of the KDP that could make collaboration between the two leftists parties possible.
-No direct discussions between the two groups of leaders ever took place, however, as Hitler's grip on power strengthened, particularly following the Reichstag Fire of 27 February, 1933.
+Opposition to the KPD and concerns around losing supporters to the communists meant there was no unity in the fight against Hitler and the NSDAP.
+Even as they prepared for the worst-case scenario of a Hitler chancellorship, the two groups refused to collaborate.
+Most Iron Front leadership preferred a strategy of restraint, waiting for the crisis to deepen and hoping political infighting would bring the cabinet down rather than calling for mass protests and a general strike at a time of high worker unemployment and growing KPD support.
+On January 30, 1933, the day Hitler was appointed chancellor, the KPD asked the Iron Front, SPD, the general trade union association ADGB and their organisations, and the Reichsbanner Schwarz-Rot-Gold to declare a general strike against Hitler.
+The Iron Front declined, issued a call on February 2 to "all comrades of the Reichsbanner and the Iron Front", warned against participating in "wild actions organised by irresponsible people", and exhorted members to "turn all Iron Front events into powerful rallies for freedom".
+Wary of communist plots and fearful of being stabbed in the back, the Iron Front preferred to put their faith in the institutions of the state and its constitution whilst awaiting the desired changes in KPD leadership that could make collaboration between the two leftist parties possible.
+No direct discussions between the two groups of leaders ever took place, however, as Hitler's grip on power strengthened, particularly following the Reichstag Fire of 27 February 1933.

-Hitler's appointment as Chancellor caused widespread anger among social democrats across the big cities in Germany, prompting the SPD to organise mass rallies and campaign for the March 1933 election on "radical economic slogans with stirring calls for freedom and democratic rights" despite being victims of censorship and police repression from the Nazis.
-This repression increased markedly following the Reichstag Fire with a planned demonstration in Kassel hindered by regular police, rallies banned, and all socialist newspapers being shut down.
-On May 2, all trade unions, with which the Iron Front was closely allied, were finally abolished, together with all trade union structures.
-Until the mid 1930s and in some cases until the war years, some local branches of the Iron Front and the former trade union organisations continued with resistance, mostly by spreading leaflets, organizing secret meetings, and carrying out acts of sabotage.
+Hitler's appointment as chancellor caused widespread agitation among social democrats across the big cities of Germany, prompting the SPD to organise rallies and campaign for the March 1933 election on "radical economic slogans with stirring calls for freedom and democratic rights" despite suffering censorship and police crackdowns from the new Nazi regime.
+This repression increased greatly following the Reichstag Fire, with a planned demonstration in Kassel hindered by regular police, rallies banned, and all socialist newspapers shut down.
+On May 2, all trade unions, with which the Iron Front was closely allied, were abolished, along with all trade union structures.
+Until the mid-1930s and in some cases until the war years, some local branches of the Iron Front and the former trade union organisations continued to resist, mostly by spreading leaflets, organizing secret meetings, and acts of sabotage.